 Centenary University is committed to maintaining an academic and work environment free from all forms of unlawful sexual or other harassment, discrimination and retaliation.
 Centenary University is an Equal Opportunity and Affirmative Action Employer.

 It is the policy of Centenary University to comply with Title IX of the Education Amendments of 1972, which prohibits discrimination (including sexual harassment and sexual violence) based on sex in the University’s educational programs and activities.
 Title IX also prohibits retaliation for asserting or otherwise participating in claims of sex discrimination.
-Centenary University has designated Susan Dunham, Senior Human Resources Generalist, to serve as the Title IX Coordinator, and Kerry Mullins, Vice President for Student Life and Dean of Students to serve as the Deputy Title IX Coordinator.
-Each individual is available to any student/faculty/staff seeking additional information or wishing to file a complaint related to sexual harassment, discriminatory harassment, dating and domestic violence, sexual assault and stalking.
-The Director of Human Resources serves as the Equal Employment Opportunity Officer for the University, and is the resource available to anyone seeking additional information or wishing to file a complaint.
+Centenary University has designated Christine Rosado, Director of Human Resources, to serve as the Title IX Coordinator, and Kerry Mullins, Vice President for Student Life and Dean of Students to serve as the Deputy Title IX Coordinator.
+Each individual is available to any student, faculty, or member of the staff seeking additional information, support, or wishing to file a complaint related to sexual harassment, discriminatory harassment, dating and domestic violence, sexual assault and stalking.
+The Director of Human Resources also serves as the Equal Employment Opportunity officer for the University, and is the resource available to anyone seeking additional information or wishing to file a complaint.

 A person may also file a complaint with the Department of Education’s Office for Civil Rights regarding an alleged violation of Title IX by visiting the U.S. Department of Education’s website or calling 800-421-3481.